 Oral Appliance Therapy - Overview

 An oral appliance prevents your airway from collapsing by either holding the tongue or supporting the jaw in a forward position.
 You must be custom fitted for an oral appliance in order for it to be effective.
-Over-the-counter devices are not recommended as a treatment option for snoring or sleep apnea.
+Over-the-counter devices are not recommended as a treatment option for snoring or obstructive sleep apnea.

 Members of the sleep team collaborate to provide you with oral appliance therapy.
 The board certified sleep medicine physician must diagnose obstructive sleep apnea using a sleep study.
 Once you are diagnosed, a dental sleep medicine specialist can fit you with an oral appliance.
 These dentists must have special training in treating sleep apnea.